ai-zahran/comcast_complaint_analysis/README.md

 This repo contains code for running text analytics the [Comcast complaints](https://www.kaggle.com/datasets/archaeocharlie/comcastcomplaints) dataset.
 This code was created to produce the tables that are used in the [Comcast complaints dashboard](https://public.tableau.com/views/ComcastComplaints/ComcastComplaints?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).
+This project was created for the [2nd Cairo Tableau User Group session](https://usergroups.tableau.com/cairotugmarch2023).

 The code performs the following text analytics steps:
 1. Topic modeling using [Top2Vec](https://github.com/ddangelov/Top2Vec).